greasysock/MeleeHD-Submission-Helper/readme.md

 ###How it works:

-1. Generate a new devaintArt access token by starting getkey.py ```python getkey.py``` and opening up 127.0.0.1:5000 in your browser and go through the steps of autheticating the application through deviantArt, the access token will save to **conf.json** automatically.
+1. Generate a new devaintArt access token by starting getkey.py ```python getkey.py``` and opening up 127.0.0.1:5000 in your browser, go through the steps of autheticating the application through deviantArt.
+Once the token is generated, it will automatically save to conf.json, along with it's refresh token.
 2. Start main.py ```python main.py```, the script will create folders: **upload**,**submitted**, **packedtextures**, and **sdtextures**
 3. After the script is finished setting up, all that needs to be done now is to fill **sdtextures** with a texture dump.
  * Go here and download texture source https://mega.nz/#F!TYsjHBQC!R8cxMQ68yseVBf5Luf2gCA